schluppeck/learningMatlab/imaging-01/README.md

 # imaging-01

-In this unit we complete a simple interactive viewer program for displaying 3d (or even 4d) imaging data.
+In this unit we *complete* a simple interactive viewer program for displaying 3d (or even 4d) imaging data.
 Matlab has powerful functions / toolboxes to make this quite straightforward and I hope I'll be able to show you that in less than 50-100 lines of code you can build a pretty cool little utility.
-Building the whole thing from scratch takes a bit more than a couple of sessions, so the aim here is to concentrate on a couple of key functions
+Building the whole thing from scratch takes a bit more than a couple of sessions, **so the aim here is to concentrate on a couple of key functions**.

 ## Specification for image viewer